-This article explains how to report these issues to us, how we handle these issues, and covers your rights under Australian Consumer Law.
+This article explains how to report these issues to us, and what we do consistent with your rights under Australian Consumer Law.

 If the issue has happened after consuming the item purchased from us, please keep any remaining part of the food item wrapped in a fridge, should we need to refer the matter to our local council for testing.